adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/venia/components/commerce/minicart/v1/minicart/README.md

 #### PageContext

 This module holds context data for the whole page, such as the cart information (id) and the state of the masking overlay.
-It s accessible via the `window.CIF.PageContext` global.
+It's accessible via the `window.CIF.PageContext` global.

 #### CommerceApi